 You get a souvenir plastic cup with your beverage and you can add more to your collection at the adjoining gift store, along with lots of fun souvenir t-shirts for yourself or family.

 8. Stop at a few Roadside Attractions

 A few other roadside attraction photo opps are with a giant-sized Transformer of “Optimus Prime” located at G&M Body Shop East, “Bumblebee” located at G&M Body Shop West, and the former home of Garth Brooks.

 I really enjoyed my visit to Stillwater.
-It’s the heart of the people who share such a community pride that make it a gem to visit.
+It’s the heart of the people who share such a community pride that makes it a gem to visit.

 Thanks again to Visit Stillwater for hosting my visit.